allmaps/allmaps/packages/transform/README.md

 For GCPs, some generalisations have been added:

-GCPs can be supplied as an array of objects containing `source` and `destination` coordinates:
+For a General GCP Transformer, control points can be supplied as an array of objects containing `source` and `destination` coordinates:

 ```ts
 type GeneralGcp = {